ViaThanh/2-Sales-Data-Cleaning-and-Analysis-with-SQL/README.md

 **Summary of Sales Data Analysis Work with SQL**

 This report outlines the data cleaning and analysis process performed on a superstore's sales data using Structured Query Language (SQL).
-The primary objective was to gain a better understanding of business performance by analyzing sales trends, customer behavior, and product line effectiveness.
+This data was sourced from Kaggle [Superstore Sales Dataset](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting), with the main goal of gaining a deeper understanding of business performance by analyzing sales trends, customer behavior, and the effectiveness of different product lines.

 **Work Performed:**